 Nirvana.
 Paradise.
 Shangri-La.

-For accounts payable practitioners, this idyllic state is when invoices flow electronically through their department – from a supplier’s billing system, to the buyer’s enterprise resource planning (ERP) application – without human operators having to touch them.
+For accounts payable leaders, this idyllic state is when supplier invoices flow electronically through their department – from a supplier’s billing system, to the buyer’s enterprise resource planning (ERP) application -- whether the ERP is from SAP, Oracle, NetSuite, PeopleSoft, Sage or another ERP provider -- without human operators having to touch them.

 But the reality for most accounts payable departments is the furthest thing from blissful.